web-push-libs/web-push-php/doc/advanced_service.md

 *Please note that the service still depends on the speed of the Internet connection and the HTTP client.*

+The concerned classes implement the interface `Minishlink\WebPush\Cachable`.
+This interface has a single method `setCache` needs a PSR-6 object as unique argument.

 ```php
 <?php